Spin Seebeck Effect in Normal-Metal--Chiral-Insulator Heterostructure

-\textit{Introduction}---The core of spintronics is to control and manipulate the spin current, the flow of the spin angular momentum of electrons, in solid-state systems~\cite{Igor2004, Bader2010, Supriyo2008}.
-In addition to conduction electrons that carry spin angular momentum in metals and semiconductors, spin waves (magnons), the collective excitation of localized magnetic moments, can also transfer spin angular momentum even in ferromagnetic insulators (FIs)~\cite{kajiwara2010, Cornelissen2015}.
-Such magnon spin currents can be generated by microwave irradiation or by applying the temperature gradient across the FI, which are known as the spin pumping effect or spin Seebeck effect (SSE)~\cite{Heinrich2011, Matsuo2018, Ominato2025, Adachi2013, Uchida2008, Uchida2009, Uchida2010}.
-The resulting spin current can be detected in an adjacent normal metal (NM) via the inverse spin Hall effect~\cite{Uchida2010, Saitoh2006, Valenzuela2006, Kimura2007}.
-Meanwhile, magnon spin transport has been widely studied in various heterostructures, such as FI--NM~\cite{Mahfouzi2014, LGY2022, LGY2024, TGM2018, ZJS2017, SYH2016}, FI--superconductor~\cite{Kato2019, Johnsen2021, Silaev2020}, antiferromagnet--NM~\cite{Seki2015, Rezende2016, Ohnuma2013}, and altermagnet~\cite{Cui2023, Hodt2024, Sun2023}.
+\textit{Introduction}---A central goal of spintronics is to control and manipulate spin currents---the transport of electron spin angular momentum---in solid-state systems\,\cite{Igor2004, Bader2010, Supriyo2008}.
+In addition to conduction electrons that carry spin angular momentum in metals and semiconductors, spin waves (magnons), the collective excitations of localized magnetic moments, can also transfer spin angular momentum even in ferromagnetic insulators (FIs)\,\cite{kajiwara2010, Cornelissen2015}.
+Magnon spin currents can be generated by microwave irradiation or by applying a temperature gradient across the FI; these mechanisms are known as spin pumping and the spin Seebeck effect (SSE)\,\cite{Heinrich2011, Matsuo2018, Ominato2025, Adachi2013, Uchida2008, Uchida2009, Uchida2010}, respectively.
+The resulting spin current can be detected in an adjacent normal metal (NM) via the inverse spin Hall effect\,\cite{Uchida2010, Saitoh2006, Valenzuela2006, Kimura2007}.
+Magnon spin transport has also been widely studied in FI--NM\,\cite{Mahfouzi2014, LGY2022, LGY2024, TGM2018, ZJS2017, SYH2016}, FI--superconductor\,\cite{Kato2019, Johnsen2021, Silaev2020}, antiferromagnet--NM\,\cite{Seki2015, Rezende2016, Ohnuma2013}, and altermagnet systems\,\cite{Cui2023, Hodt2024, Sun2023}.